berryhill/gf-api/README.md

 ```
 sudo docker-compose -f docker-compose.seed.yml up --build
 ```
-Project will be up at this point.. but if you shutdow, to re-up, continue to 'Run'
+Project will be up at this point.. but if you shutdown, to re-up, continue to 'Run'

 ## Run
 ```
 $ sudo docker-compose up
 ```

 ## Frontend
 Find the front end [here](https://github.com/berryhill/gf-frontend)